TN 3 (04-24)

 3. Relevant evidence

 • Consider all medical evidence received, including a medical source’s prognosis about prescribed treatment.
-For instance, you can consider and use a medical source’s statement that an individual is currently unable to walk because the individual is not wearing a prosthetic, but she would be able to walk at least 2 hours in an 8-hour workday with use of a prosthetic.
+For instance, you can consider and use a medical source’s opinion that an individual is currently unable to walk because the individual is not wearing a prosthetic, but they would be able to walk at least 2 hours in an 8-hour workday with use of a prosthetic.
 However, our administrative finding is not dependent upon receipt of, or determined by, a medical source’s prognosis.

 • Examples of evidence that might show that the prescribed treatment, if followed, would sufficiently improve the impairments includes evidence that:

-• The individual followed the prescribed treatment in the past and it was sufficiently effective at that time.
+• The individual followed the prescribed treatment in the past, and it was sufficiently effective at that time.

 • The treatment is generally known to be sufficiently effective for the individual’s impairment.